7 Steps of Risk Management Process (RMF) with Example

 Key activities include:

-• Regular Risk Reviews: Periodically assess the status of risks and the effectiveness of controls.
+• Regular Risk Reviews: Periodically assess risk status of risks and the effectiveness of controls.
 While individual reviews of the risk register are useful, risk workshops offer a more effective approach.
 These workshops help keep the team focused on risks, provide a collective review of current risks, and identify any new uncertainties.

 • Risk Register Updates: Regularly update the risk register to ensure it accurately reflects the current status of all identified risks and any new risks that have emerged.
 This ongoing maintenance is crucial for remaining responsive to changing project conditions, allowing for ease in risk prioritization and making better-informed decisions.